NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 * Enable App Tracking Transparency - add the App Tracking Transparency framework to show the *App Tracking Transparency* (ATT) dialog.
 * User Tracking Usage Description - this field is required for iOS14.
 This message will be shown to the user when presenting the *App Tracking Transparency* (ATT) dialog.
 * Mediation - specify which mediation network providers should be enabled.
+* Test Sute - allows you to test whether you have correctly configured your app and ad units to be able to display ads from third-party networks through mediation.
+Refer to the [Test Suite](#test-suite) section for more information.

 ## Gathering consent